prototype74/HyperUBot/TO_DO.md

  - Terminal (maybe interpreters for more languages)
  - Scrappers (currency converter)
  - quot.ly (maybe????)
- - Default language, hidden somewhere so users dont tamper with it?

 ## Final changes:
- - Make sure the language processor is not using the temporary scheme I made.
+ - Make sure the language processor is not using the temporary scheme I made to make pyCharm happy.
  - Check for "incriminating" comments or stuff that looks bad.